koaning/embetter/docs/finetuners.md

 The thinking here is that this embedding will blend the information from the embedding, which hopefully is general, with the label that we're interested in, which is specific to our problem.
 Having such a blended embedding can be very useful for bulk labelling purposes, but if we pick our hyperparams right, we might even have an embedding that's a better fit for modelling.

-There are many methods that we might use for finetuning and we've just explained the method used in the `FeedForwardFinetuner` component.
+There are many methods that we might use for finetuning and we've just explained the method used in the `FeedForwardTuner` component.

-## Demo
+### Demo

 Let's demonstrate this effect with a demo.
 We will use the imdb dataset, hosted on Huggingface, for our example here.
 This dataset contains movie reviews and the task is to predict if these are negative or positive reviews.